-The Responsible Use Policy (RUP) outlines the guidelines and behaviors that all users are expected to follow when using school technologies or when using personally-owned devices on the school campus.
-It is a written agreement among parents, students, and school personnel that outlines the terms of responsible use and consequences for misuse.
-This RUPs creates an opportunity to teach students, while in school, to become responsible digital citizens, which will help them thrive in a connected world.
+The Responsible Use Policy (RUP) outlines the guidelines and behaviors that all users are expected to follow when using school technologies or when using personally owned devices on the school campus.
+It is a written agreement that outlines the terms of responsible use and consequences for misuse.
+Students receive this information in their Student Handbook and as part of their digital citizenship education.
+It can also be found on the district website under Teaching and Learning resources.